scottmunday84/combine-reducers/README.md

   }
 };

-export const store = createContext(null);  // Create an empty context; will be replaced with the const {Provider} = store;
+// Context is empty; will be replaced by initialState later export const store = createContext(null);
+const {Provider} = store;

 const initialState = {